Pelikantapeten/p1-nacka-tomato-society/README.md

 ### Features Left to Implement

-- Gallery were members can upload inspirational photos.
+- Later versions of this project will contain a member section were members can upload inspirational images.

 ## Technologies used